DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/30 Column Fixing.md

 [note] Once you assign **true** to the **columnFixing**.**enabled** or **fixed** property, [command columns](/concepts/05%20UI%20Components/DataGrid/15%20Columns/10%20Column%20Types/4%20Command%20Columns/00%20Command%20Columns.md '/Documentation/Guide/UI_Components/DataGrid/Columns/Column_Types/Command_Columns/') become fixed automatically.

-Since column fixing is effective only with horizontal scrolling, using it makes sense only if the [columnAutoWidth](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/columnAutoWidth.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#columnAutoWidth') property is **false** and when the total width of columns exceeds the container width.
-Otherwise, fixed columns behave just like regular ones.
+Column fixing works only with horizontal scrolling.
+If a user scrolls DataGrid horizontally, the fixed columns do not move.
+Horizontal scrolling is enabled when a total columns width is wider than the component width (or its container width if the component's width is not specified).
+If the total columns width is less than the component width, the fixed column behave like a regular column.

 #####See Also#####
 - [Adaptability](/concepts/05%20UI%20Components/DataGrid/15%20Columns/50%20Adaptability '/Documentation/Guide/UI_Components/DataGrid/Columns/Adaptability/')